 3 Types of Trading Stochastic Indicators

-Fast, Slow & Full Stochastic
+Fast, Slow and Full Stochastic

 - During an upward trend, price action tends to close at the high of the candlestick.